 Sword Fern Trail

 Known for its lush greenery and peaceful atmosphere.
-A favourite spot for nature enthusiasts and photographers.
+A favourite spot for nature enthusiasts and photographers, especially when the light filters through the forest canopy and highlights the moss and ferns.

 Marine Drive Lookouts